danbudris/trafficSniffer/README.md

 - The alert will not trigger if there are fewer than 10 hits in the last 2 minutes
 - The alert will trigger and then recover if the number of hits in the last 2 minutes drops below 10

-## How we could imporve or extend this
+## How we could imporve or extend trafficSniffer
 - Use `matplotlib`, `plotly` or some other charting library to generate on-demand histroical traffic charts.
 Utilizing `pandas` as the data storage and manipulation mechanims opens up a whole world of possibilities for time-series analysis and visualzation.

 - Add more tests: